ssarahsonn/SP25-IXD-256/Weatherwindow.md

 ProtoPie: For integrating p5.js visuals and Figma assets into a single interactive prototype, allowing for real-time updates and media mixing.

-Below are code snippets for the weather animations:
+Below are p5.js code for the weather animations:

 **Sunny**